Attribution reports and conversion data

 - Customer didn't get to your site through Google

 If a customer reached your site through a search engine other than Google, their conversions won't be recorded.

 - You can select between 30 (default), 60 and 90 days of history data leading up to a conversion using the conversion history window.
 For any time span you select, you’ll be able to see the search ad impressions and clicks within that time period prior to a conversion.
-The information will be included in each Search Funnels report, with the option to move between time spans.
+The information will be included in each Attribution report, with the option to toggle between time spans.

 - You can compare Display Network conversion and search conversion rates in your reports down to the ad group level.